BirdVox/bv_context_adaptation/progress.md

 B. Old Bird
 1. [DONE] Implement Tseep and Thrush onset detection function (ODF) from Vesper.

 2. [IN PROGRESS] Run Tseep, Thrush on 6 full night recordings.
-Export into an HDF5 container by chunks.
+Export into 6 HDF5 containers by chunks.
+Parallelize over units.

 3. Apply ad hoc detector, with 100 thresholds and limits on duration, to Tseep and Thrush ODFs, on 6 full night recordings.
 Export peak times